Chinese Dishes — History, Development, Culture, Names, and Facts

 Steamed Vegetables and Meat Dishes (Nongfu Sanzheng)

-In Tang Dynasty (618 — 907), ingredients and cooking methods thrived when agriculture developed to an advanced level, and most flavorings were widely used.
+In the Tang Dynasty (618 — 907), ingredients and cooking methods thrived when agriculture developed to an advanced level, and most flavorings were widely used.

 In this unified empire, the political and economic center was still in northern China, where different types of exquisite wheaten food were the most popular dishes.